Inflectra/kronodesk-documentation/docs/Administration_Guide/Installing KronoDesk.md

-Click on the KronoDesk^®^ button to confirm that you want to install KronoDesk.
+Click on the KronoDesk<sup>®</sup> button to confirm that you want to install KronoDesk.
 Once you have done this, the following screen will be
 displayed: